palautatan/ph142/midterm-2/midterm-2-slides.md

 Law of Large Numbers
 ========================================================
 In the following blocks, we're going to take 100 samples of size $n=2, 5, 30$.
-Ignore the code that you have you never learned for midterm 1.
+Ignore the code that you have you never learned.
 Focus on the output.